-Also, be sure to save all your work on a disk or a flash drive, both completed papers and important writing in progress.
+Also, be sure to save all your work on a disk, both completed papers and important writing in progress.
 On occasion papers do get misplaced during the grading process - or your computer may crash.
 Don't let this become a crisis!